 China’s Wuhan to host 14th COP meeting on wetland conservation in November

-Photo shows the Wuhan East Lake National Wetland Park in Wuhan, capital of central China’s Hubei Province.
-(Photo/Qin Yan)

-The 14th Meeting of the Conference of the Contracting Parties to the Ramsar Convention on Wetlands (COP14) will take place between Nov.
-5 and 13, 2022, with its main venue in central China’s Wuhan city and a parallel session in Geneva, Switzerland, in both physical and online formats, according to an official with the National Forestry and Grassland Administration.
+The 14th Meeting of the Conference of the Contracting Parties to the Ramsar Convention on Wetlands (COP14) is expected to be held in Wuhan, central China's Hubei province from Nov.
+5 to 13 this year.

+Photo taken on June 3, 2022 shows the East Lake in Wuhan, central China's Hubei province.
+(People's Daily Online/Zhao Guangliang)

-As Wuhan was awarded Wetland City Accreditation in June this year, it is both the first time China will host such a meeting and the first time this type of meeting will be held in an international wetland city.
+As Wuhan was awarded Wetland City Accreditation of the Ramsar Convention in June this year, it will mark the first time for a Chinese city to host the meeting, and also the first time for the event to be held in an international wetland city.

-The Ramsar Convention on Wetlands, also known as the Convention on Wetlands, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.

-Under the theme of “Wetlands Action for People and Nature,” the COP14 will discuss the future development of the convention, review significant implementation issues, and tell the Chinese story of the harmonious coexistence between humans and nature, said Yang Fengwei, an official with the administration at a recent press conference.
+Wuhan, known as the "city of river and lakes" and "city of wetlands" in China, is home to 166 lakes, 165 rivers and 1,624 square kilometers of wetlands.
+Wetlands cover 18.9 percent of the city's total area.
+Besides, the city also has 63,500 hectares of small and micro wetlands, accounting for 7.41 percent of the city's total area.

+In recent years, Wuhan has taken great efforts to promote the ecological restoration of wetlands with a series of major projects.

+The event will deliberate on a post-2025 strategic framework for global wetland protection and development, which is expected to lead to the future development of the Ramsar Convention on Wetlands.
+A declaration will be released at the event, and an awarding ceremony will be held for the second batch of cities approved by the Wetland City Accreditation.

+The COP14 will promote the establishment of an international mangrove center endorsed by the Ramsar Convention.
+The center will be an important base and platform for international cooperation on mangrove protection.

-The meeting will display China’s important achievements in wetland conservation, including introducing the Yellow River Estuary National Park and designating the country’s new wetlands of international importance, Yang said.
+Besides, the meeting will also announce three important outcomes achieved by China in wetland protection, including the promotion of the Yellow River Estuary National Park aiming at wetland conservation, and the designation of a new batch of important international wetlands.

+Tourists take photos in a wetland in the Zhangdu Lake, Wuhan, Central China's Hubei province, Dec.
+11, 2021.
+(People's Daily Online/Ji Pengfei)

+Wuhan is employing a series of modern technologies such as the Internet of Things (IoT), big data and cloud computing for digital, standardized and regular management of wetlands.

+Under a smart wetland program, the city has installed 162 IoT sensing devices to monitor microclimate, water quality, soil, and wildlife.

-As this year marks the 30th anniversary of China’s accession to the treaty, Wuhan is turning a once-abandoned water plant in the East Lake scenic area into an exhibition center to showcase the country’s achievements in wetland conservation.
+This year marks the 30th anniversary of China’s accession to the Ramsar Convention.
+To demonstrate China's ecological progress, Wuhan has transformed a once-abandoned water plant in the East Lake scenic area into an exhibition center to showcase China's wetland conservation achievements in the past decades.
+The main part of the center has been completed and the center will be open to the public for free following the COP14 conclusion.

-Photo shows a scene in the Chenhu Lake Wetland, a wetland of international importance in Wuhan, capital of central China’s Hubei Province.
-(Photo/Wei Bin)

-Wuhan has long been known as a city of wetlands.
-It boasts about 1,624 square kilometers of wetlands, accounting for 18.9 percent of the city’s total area, according to an official with the city’s gardening and forestry bureau.

 Photos